knockout/tko/packages/tko/docs/intro.md

 kind: Title
 ---

-TKO is a web framework, and the foundation for Knockout 4.
+TKO is a Javascript web framework, and the foundation for Knockout 4.

-With TKO you can:
+Knockout helps you create rich, responsive, maintainable applications built on a clean underlying data model.

-- **Declare bindings**
+- **Simple data-html bindings**
-  Easily associate DOM elements with model data using a concise, readable syntax
+  Easily associate DOM elements with model data using a concise, readable syntax, like this: `<input data-bind='textInput: value'/>`
 - **Two-way observables**
-  Data model and DOM stay in sync
+  Data model and DOM stay in sync, updating the UI whenever the data changes.
-- **Computed observables**
+- **Computed dependencies**
-  Create chains of calculated variables dependencies
+  Create chains of calculated variables dependencies.
 - **Templating**
-  Create reusable components and sophisticated web applications
+  Create reusable components and sophisticated web applications.
+- **Extensible**
+  Implement custom behaviours and compartmentalized code.

+TKO has a comprehensive suite of tests that ensure its correct functioning and allow easy verification on different Javascript browsers and platforms.

 ## First Example